-- It is the correct curb for the unit, - It includes the necessary gaskets and hardware, - The installation location provides the required clearance for proper operation, - The curb is level and square.
-The top surface of the curb must be true to assure an adequate curb-to-unit seal.
+- · It is the correct curb for the unit, - The includes the necessary gaskets and hardware, - The purposed installation location provides the required clearance for proper operation,

+Insure that the curb is level and square.
+The top surface of the curb must be true to assure an adequate curb-tounit seal.